Approach to TMS Treatment for PTSD

 Hope for PTSD Treatment in Phoenix, AZ

-Are you searching for PTSD treatment in Phoenix?
-At American TMS Clinics, we provide TMS (Transcranial Magnetic Stimulation) therapy, an innovative option that shows promise for those considering treatment for PTSD.
-While TMS is FDA-approved, covered by TRICARE, and other insurance providers for Major Depressive Disorder (MDD), its use for PTSD alone is considered off-label and not covered by insurance.
+Are you looking for PTSD treatment in Phoenix?
+At American TMS Clinics, we offer TMS therapy, a new and hopeful treatment for people thinking about helping with PTSD.
+TMS is approved by the FDA and is paid for by TRICARE and other insurance for treating major depressive disorder (MDD).
+However, using it just for PTSD is not officially approved and is not covered by insurance.

 Understanding TMS Therapy for PTSD